NCAS-CMS/um-training/practicals/source/further-exercises-1.rst

 Once you have added a new STASH request, you need to run a macro to generate an index for the namelist.
 To do so click on the :guilabel:`Macros` button, then select :guilabel:`stash_indices.TidyStashTransform`.
 A box will pop up listing the changes the editor is going to make, click :guilabel:`Apply`.

+.. admonition:: Question

    * Run the model.
 Did it work?

 .. _change_dump_freq: